The benefits of unplugging from social media

 Social Media unplugging

-Inspired by Arianna Huffington’s book Thrive, I decided that whilst on holiday in Languedoc and Provence in 2018, and then again in 2019 whilst in Rome and 2020 in Dittisham, to unplug from all my social media platforms.
+Motivated by Arianna Huffington’s book Thrive, I decided that whilst on holiday in Languedoc and Provence in 2018 to unplug from all my social media platforms.

-When I unplugged in 2020, I also discovered these benefits too:
+When I unplugged, I also discovered these benefits too:

 - Though historically a good sleeper anyhow, I still felt much more energised and less sluggish in a morning